Extract or Get data from HTML Element in Excel using VBA

 ← PrevNext →

-You can easily extract the contents of a Web Page from Excel.
-Web queries are one simple feature in Excel that you can use to import data from any website.
+You can easily extract data from a website automatically in Excel.
+Web queries are one simple feature in Excel that you can use to import data from a website.
 You can further automate this process by writing a simple macro using VBA.
-The example here shows how to extract or read the contents inside an HTML element (any element) from Excel using a simple VBA macro.
+The example here shows how to extract or read the contents inside an HTML element (any element) from Excel using a macro.

-Using this example, you can extract specific contents from any websites or a webpage.
-For example, you can extract news headlines from a news portal, or get stock quotes from a web page etc. This process is also known by the term Screen Scraping.
+Using the script (below), you can extract specific contents from any websites or a webpage.
+For example, you can extract news headlines from a news portal, or get stock quotes from a web page etc. This process is popularly known by the term Screen Scraping.

 Extract HTML Element Contents in WebPage using VBA in Excel